-The market for USB Type-C headphones and dongles is growing as more and more smartphone manufacturers abandon the tried and tested 3.5mm connector for this newer standard.
-The move to digital headphones remains controversial, but the costs and ecosystem compatibility problems have so far proven more than a little problematic.
+On September 23, 2021, the European Commission released a proposal that would make USB-C charging mandatory on most electronics (like smartphones and headphones) sold in the EU.
+This news will likely expand the market for USB Type-C headphones and dongles further, since smartphone manufacturers all but abandoned the tried and tested 3.5mm connector for the standard.
+The move to a primarily digital interface for headphones remains controversial, and the costs and ecosystem compatibility problems have proven more than a little problematic.

-If you’ve been wondering just what the differences between USB Type-C and traditional headphones are, then look no further.
+If you’ve wondered just what the differences between USB-C and traditional headphones are, then look no further.
 We’re going to dive into how this technology works: its pros, cons, and pretty much everything else you’ll ever want to know.

 The whole purpose of moving over to USB audio is to go digital.
-That is, to stay in the digital domain for longer before converting to analog, preserving signal quality for as long as possible.
-Smartphones, for example, are hotbeds of high-frequency clock signals and power lines.
-Not the type of circuitry that you want to run your high-quality analog audio signals near.
+That is, to keep the signal in the digital domain for longer before converting to analog, preserving signal quality for as long as possible.
+Digital devices like smartphones are hotbeds of high-frequency clock signals and power lines—not the type of circuitry that you want to run your high-quality analog audio signals near.
 Give this link a read if you need a primer on digital vs analog signals.

-Switching to USB audio simply moves the DAC and amp components from inside the smartphone to the inside the headphones or dongle cable.
-As every pair of headphones now has to ship with its own DAC circuitry, this is more expensive in the long term.
-But now that headphone companies are in charge of these circuits, customers will experience high-quality audio just by purchasing good headphones—in theory.
+The main advantage of switching to USB audio is that it moves the DAC and amp components from inside the source (smartphone) to the inside of the headphones or dongle.
+As each audio peripheral can now have its own DAC circuitry, this is more expensive in the long term.
+But now that headphone companies are in charge of these circuits, customers should experience better quality audio just by purchasing good headphones—in theory.

 The move also introduces additional complexity when it comes to sending the audio signal.
 USB audio data transmits information as packets rather than a continuous stream of PCM audio and also requires a clock signal to keep everything in time when the data reaches the DAC.
 After USB transfer, data packets are decoded into a single audio data stream format that a DAC understands, such as I²S.
 The choice of clock system is actually very important for USB audio.